arthur7373/linux-training/exam/3-EXAM.md

 # Linux Network Server (level 3) EXAM

-## Install following service on separate VM and present as you EXAM result
+## Install following service on separate VM and present as your EXAM result

 ### Before you start with exam task on new VM
 Since `SELinux` and `firewalld` may cause problems,